Geometric Aspects of Data-Processing of Markov Chains: Introduction

-Taking an information geometry perspective, we then view irreducible Markov kernels as dually flat information manifolds \citep{nagaoka2017exponential}.
-In this context, embeddings are, in turn, injective morphisms, i.e. \emph{structure-preserving maps}.
-It will be interesting to determine what structure (Fisher information metric, dual affine connections, e-families,...) is preserved under Markov embeddings.
-Natural questions we will answer include investigating the existence of larger classes of embeddings that preserve the same structure --albeit possibly sacrificing some of our desiderata; conversely, we will also find sub-classes of embeddings that preserve additional structure of interest, and understand how known embeddings (e.g. Hudson expansions) fit in our theory.
+Adopting an information geometry perspective, we will regard irreducible stochastic matrices as dually flat information manifolds \citep{nagaoka2017exponential}.
+In this context, embeddings represent injective morphisms, acting as structure-preserving maps.
+An intriguing inquiry involves determining which structures (Fisher information metric, dual affine connections, exponential families,...) are preserved under Markov embeddings.
+We aim to address natural questions, including the exploration of larger classes of embeddings that maintain the same structure, albeit potentially compromising some of the desiderata (D1), (D2), (D3).
+Conversely, we will identify sub-classes of embeddings that preserve additional structure of interest, and elucidate how established embeddings, such as Hudson expansions \citep[Section~6.5]{kemeny1983finite}, align with our framework.

-Finally, we will take a thorough look at the geometric structure of families of lumpable Markov kernels.
-Some families of Markov kernels are known to enjoy favorable properties, e.g. reversible Markov chains form an e-family and an m-family.
-Although it will become evident that lumpable kernels generally do not form e-families or m-families, we will show that we can still endow the family with the structure of a foliated manifold, and offer interpretation of this construction.
+Lastly, we will conduct a comprehensive examination of the geometric structure of families of lumpable stochastic matrices.
+Some families of stochastic matrices are known to enjoy advantageous properties; for instance reversible Markov chains form both an e-family (exponential family, see Definition~{\ref{definition:e-family-parametric}}) and an m-family (mixture family, see Definition~{\ref{definition:m-family-parametric})} \citep{wolfer2021information}.
+We will clarify that while lumpable stochastic matrices generally do not form e-families nor m-families, we still can endow the family with the structure of a foliated manifold, and will provide insightful interpretation of this construction.